mongolab/dex/README.md

 * avgTimeMillis - The average time each query currently takes.
 * totalTimeMillis - The sum amount of time consumed by all of the queries that prompted the recommendation.
+* recommendation - A fully-formed recommendation object.
  * recommendation.index - The index recommended.
  * recommendation.namespace - The recommendation namespace.
  * recommendation.shellCommand - A helpful string for creating the index in the MongoDB shell.
 * queriesCovered - An array of unique query patterns addressed by the recommendation, and statistics for each.